-Although the Covid-19 pandemic had a significant impact on Council operations and service delivery throughout 2020/21, a number of key initiatives and projects were able to be progressed.
+Although the Covid pandemic had a significant impact on Council operations and service delivery throughout 2020/21, a number of key initiatives and projects were able to be progressed.
 In addition to the significant acceleration of online services and online application processes for service delivery as a result of the pandemic.
 Highlights across Education, Social Care, Sport and Leisure and the provision of affordable homes in the area included:

 - Construction beginning on the £42.5 million new Allander Leisure and Day Care Centre, which includes a new, state-of-the-art sports and leisure complex, as well as a support centre for adults with learning disabilities. - Delivery of 27 new Council houses in Bearsden, including a total of 26 flats and a specially adapted terraced house. - Commencing construction of 87 new affordable homes, a mixture of Council houses and shared equity homes, on the former Tom Johnston House Council HQ site in Kirkintilloch.
-Provision and delivery of over 1900 digital devices and 300 Wi-Fi devices to those in need across schools to facilitate home-based learning. - Agreeing the lease for the management and operation of the planned new Kirkintilloch Community Sports Complex with Rob Roy Football club. - Beginning construction of the stunning £40.9 million new Boclair Academy in Bearsden.
+Provision and delivery of over 1900 digital devices and 300 Wi-Fi devices to those in need across schools to facilitate home-based learning. - Beginning construction of the stunning £40.9 million new Boclair Academy in Bearsden.